 One feature that is present on the 1D Mark IV, but is missing on the E-620 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The E-620 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1D Mark IV does not have a selfie-screen.

-The 1D Mark IV writes its imaging data to Compact Flash cards, while the E-620 uses Compact Flash or xD Picture cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the E-620 uses Compact Flash or xD Picture cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.

 Connectivity comparison: Canon 1D Mark IV vs Olympus E-620